 I HATE that the bear hunting lobby and most bear hunters make war on the wolf which is sacred to the Anishinaabe, a true brother, and representative of healthy, diverse land.

 One time I was making an offering on the summer solstice near Eagle River in the woods.
 About the moment the sun rose I put down tobacco near an oak tree.

 About thirty seconds before the sun rose the singing birds in the forest became silent.
-At the moment the sun peered over the horizon I looked to my left and makwa (bear) was staring at me.
-He raised his left hand, ambled off and then he was gone…
+The moment the sun peered over the horizon I looked to my left and makwa (bear) was staring at me.
+He raised his left hand, ambled off, and then he was gone…

 All the best,

 People & Wolves Captures Interviews During Fall Color